telliott99/MySwift2/chapter6/extensions.rst

     false
     >

-This is a bit sophisticated.
-(There are lots of sophisticated things in Swift, and unfortunately they don't seem to be very well documented yet).
 The array method ``all`` is going to take as a parameter a function that can be used on each element of the array and will return a Boolean.
 The end result of the ``all`` method will also return a Boolean.

 We can call ``all`` with a closure, or wrap it in a function.